SwagapottamusRex/GA-Client-Project-03/README.md

 ## Day 4 - 9

 We started working on the front end fairly swiftly without having had too many git merge conflicts in the previous days.
 I was in charge of dividing up the tasks fairly and to each members' strengths.
 I created the MyPodcasts.js, Navbar.js, NewPodcast.js, SearchByName.js and the EditPodcast.js.
 During this time we tried to git merge as often as possible to make sure we had as few bugs and conflicts with our app (since the page would completely shut down for one slightly off element).
 In the final couple of days we had to play catch up with Bulma and styling since we weren't all quite comfortable with Bulma.
 Communication was a key part of this project as well as offering support to our teammates.
 Once finished with our project I deployed it using Netlify.
-One piece of code that I was particularily pleased about was the authentication file where I learnt and developed my understanding of Axios.
+One piece of code that I was particularly pleased about was the authentication file where I learnt and developed my understanding of Axios.

     import axios from 'axios';